Blenheim Care Home in Bournemouth provides affordable high-quality residential, end-of-life and palliative care for older people with dementia.

 At Blenheim, we don’t label people.
 We treat everyone as an individual.
 As their needs change, so do the level and type of care they receive from us.
 Blenheim is their home.

 As well as caring for our residents we care about their families too.
 We don’t have set visiting times, and our door is always open for a chat.
 We also have a quarterly residents’ and families’ forum and listen to feedback and suggestions.

-We’re proud that the CQC has given Blenheim a rating of ‘good’ right across the board (May 2017).
+We’re proud that the CQC has given Blenheim a rating of ‘good’ right across the board.